akcodes01/SD-Learner-Single-Domain-Learner-/README.md

 > **Note**
 >
-> The accompanying manuscript is **currently under peer review**.
->
-> Therefore, the complete implementation, source code, trained models, mathematical formulations, experimental protocols, and the full manuscript are intentionally withheld until the publication process has been completed.
+> The accompanying manuscript has **not yet been formally published**.
+Therefore, the complete implementation, trained models, and manuscript are intentionally withheld until completion of the publication process.

 ---